MSR18-CROSSREC/MSR18-CROSSREC/README.md

 This repository contains the source code implementation of CrossRec, the dataset as well as the experimental results for the following paper:

-"A collaborative-filtering approach to provide OSS developers with third-party library recommendations"
+<b>"A collaborative-filtering approach to provide OSS developers with third-party library recommendations"</b>

 submitted to the 15th International Conference on Mining Software Repositories (MSR 2018)